BG4Finance/DataViz/README.md

 # DataViz

-In this project "Data Visualizatio Portfolio" asked by teacher Peter Gruber, at Università della Svizzera italiana, we have been asked to gather several visualisation of different data from different sources through any kind of software, programming language, package or module available.
+In this project "Data Visualization Portfolio" asked by teacher Peter Gruber, at Università della Svizzera italiana, we have been asked to gather several visualisation of different data from different sources through any kind of software, programming language, package or module available.